-Frazer Partition theory of Lipid Absorption: This theory explains that digestion of cholesterol and other lipids taken up by the intestinal mucosal cells are not complete owing to bile salts emulsion droplets formation 16.
+Frazer Partition theory of Lipid Absorption: This theory explains that digestion of cholesterol and other lipids taken up by the intestinal mucosal cells are not complete owing to bile salts emulsion droplets formation16.

-Verzar Lipolytic theory of Lipid Absorption: This theory explains that fats undergoes complete hydrolyses to free fatty acids and glycerol and their absorption in the intestinal mucosal is as soap or in association with bile salts 17.
+Verzar Lipolytic theory of Lipid Absorption: This theory explains that fats undergoes complete hydrolyses to free fatty acids and glycerol and their absorption in the intestinal mucosal is as soap or in association with bile salts17.

 Bergstrom Theory of Lipid Absorption: This theory explains that free cholesterol, free fatty acids, 2-monoacylglycerol and phospholipids, the main products of lipid digestion amassed together with bile salts to form mixed micelles.
-This mixed micelles of lipids with bile salts aid faster absorption by the intestinal mucosal due to enhanced solubilization as a result of the amphipatic nature 15.
+This mixed micelles of lipids with bile salts aid faster absorption by the intestinal mucosal due to enhanced solubilization as a result of the amphipatic nature15.

-2.4 Current advancement in cholesterol management against risk factors
+Current advancement in cholesterol management against risk factors

 The plodding deposit of cholesterol in tissues especially in endothelial coatings of blood vessels, makes it a potential life threat to humans because the amount of cholesterol entering and leaving is not defined.
-This plodding deposit can form plaque, resulting in atherosclerosis (narrowing of the blood vessels) and increase the risk of peripheral vascular disease, cardiovascular disease and cerebro-vascular disease 12.
+This plodding deposit can form plaque, resulting in atherosclerosis (narrowing of the blood vessels) and the risk of peripheral vascular disease, cardiovascular disease and cerebro-vascular diseases are raised12.
 This singular metabolic anomaly poses a challenge to the circulation and absorption of cholesterol, giving rise to several associated pathological risk factors.
-Hypercholesterolaemia (abnormally high levels of cholesterol in the blood), also called hyperlipidaemia or dyslipidaemia in its general term (abnormally high levels of lipids, such as cholesterol, fatty acids, phospholipids, triacylglycerol, in the blood).
-Hypercholesterolaemia could be due to increased levels Oxygen linked β -N-acetylglucosamine transferase and insulin18.
-Metabolic disorder in plasma lipids transport in the form of lipoproteins complexes, results in levels triacylglycerol19. hyperlipoproteinaemia. characterized increased of bv Hypercholesterolaemia is also associated with other risk factors such as hyperglycaemia, obesity (uncontrollable weight gain due to excessive fat deposit) and ketonaemia.
-When there is relative or complete insulin deficiency in circulation or insulin resistance due to total or selective destruction of pancreatic β - islet cells of langerhans which subsequently results in diabetes 20.
+Hypercholesterolaemia, also called hyperlipidaemia or dyslipidaemia in its general term (abnormally high levels of lipids, such as cholesterol, fatty acids, phospholipids, triacylglycerol, in the blood).
+Hypercholesterolaemia could be due to increased levels Oxygen linked β-N-acetylglucosamine transferase and insulin18.
+Metabolic disorder in plasma lipids transport in the form of lipoproteins complexes, results in hyperlipoproteinaemia, characterized by increased levels of triacylglycerol19.
+Risk factors linked with hypercholesterolaemia include hyperglycaemia, obesity (uncontrollable weight gain due to excessive fat deposit) and ketonaemia.
+When there is relative or complete insulin deficiency in circulation or insulin resistance due to total or selective destruction of pancreatic β -islet cells of langerhans which subsequently results in diabetes20.
 Over production of acetyl CoA occurs that tend to bypass citric acid cycle resulting from high levels of triacylglycerol since fatty acids are mobilized from the adipose tissue to meet the need of energy.
 Thus, the metabolism of carbohydrates are impaired and increased rate of lipolysis is observed because of affected insulin production, which results in further accumulation of acetyl CoA and its conversion to ketone bodies, hence ketonaemia.
 Hyperlipidaemia is divided into primary hyperlipidaemia and secondary hyperlipidaemia21.
 The primary hyperlipidemia could be due to a point mutation or single gene defect.
-While secondary hyperlipidaemia could result from (1) after effects of the use of some drugs like oral contraceptives and corticosteroidsis (2) dietary pattern (3) disease conditions including hyperglycaemia, diabetes, ketonaemia, chronic alcoholism or nephritic syndrome ^{22, 21}.
+While secondary hyperlipidaemia could result from (1) after effects of the use of some drugs like oral contraceptives and corticosteroidsis (2) dietary pattern (3) disease hyperglycaemia, conditions including diabetes, ketonaemia, chronic alcoholism or nephritic syndrome^{22,21}.